phorton1/base-apps-gitMUI/docs/rethink.md

 the shorthand() method.

-There is an explicit warning given in the infoWindow if the local branch does not match the gitHub default_branch.
+There is an explicit warning given in the winInfo if the local branch does not match the gitHub default_branch.